skmin-lab/unixmd/docs/source/objects/mqc/bomd.rst

 +------------------------+------------------------------------------------+------------+

-Detailed description of the arguments
+Detailed description of the parameters
 """"""""""""""""""""""""""""""""""""""""""

 - **istate** *(integer)* - Default: *0* (Ground state)

-  This argument specifies the adiabatic state which provides the potential energy surface nuclei follow.
-The possible range of the argument is from *0* to ``molecule.nst-1``.
+  This parameter specifies the adiabatic state which provides the potential energy surface nuclei follow.
+The possible range is from *0* to ``molecule.nst - 1``.

 \

 - **dt** *(double)* - Default: *0.5*

-  This argument determines the time interval of the nuclear time steps.
+  This parameter determines the time interval of the nuclear time steps.
-  You can select the unit of time for the dynamics with the argument **unit_dt**.
+  You can select the unit of time for the dynamics with the **unit_dt** parameter.

 \

 - **nsteps** *(integer)* - Default: *1000*

-  This argument determines the total number of the nuclear time steps.
+  This parameter determines the total number of the nuclear time steps.

 \

 - **unit_dt** *(string)* - Default: *'fs'*

-  This argument determines the unit of time for the simulation.
+  This parameter determines the unit of time for the simulation.

   + *'fs'*: Femtosecond
   + *'au'*: Atomic unit